jcuanm/molinillo-mobile/README.md

 10. Press either `a` or `i` to run either an Android or iPhone emulator respectively.
 Or you could download the Expo App from the app store and run the application on your own mobile device.

   * NOTES: An android emulator must be running already before you press `a`.
 If you're having issues with the ios emulator, try waiting for the emulator to finish loading up and then press `i` wen it is loaded.

+# Deploying

+# Android
+Before deploying, make sure you increment the `versionCode` in `app.json`!
+In order to get the binary to upload to the Google Play store, run the following command:

+`expo build:android -t app-bundle`

+# iOS
+Before deploying, make sure you increment the `buildNumber` in `app.json`!
+In order to get the binary to upload to the iOS store, run the following command:

+`expo build:ios`

+# Instructions for both Android and iOS
+Let Expo handle everything; don't manually create any keys of any kind.